Stevie Nicks: Tours

 In October 2005, Nicks attended the Melbourne Cup Week in Australia, and one of the horse-racing stakes was named after her: The Stevie Nicks Plate.
 She used this opportunity to launch her promotion of an Australian/New Zealand extension to her Gold Dust tour in February and March 2006.
 Nicks toured in Australia and New Zealand with popular Australian performer John Farnham.
 She also appeared in concert with Tom Petty in June near Manassas, Virginia, and at the Bonnaroo Music Festival that same month.

 In 2006, Nicks performed with Tom Petty and the Heartbreakers for the first leg of their tour in the summer, and later in the year returned as a guest performer for a number of songs on the tour celebrating Petty's 30th anniversary since his debut album.
-Tom Petty's Homecoming Concert in Gainesville, FL, which contained performances with Stevie Nicks, was filmed for PBS Soundstage as well as DVD release for March 2007.
+Tom Petty's Homecoming Concert in Gainesville, Florida, which contained performances with Stevie Nicks, was filmed for PBS Soundstage as well as DVD release for March 2007.
 Nicks was also the featured performer for Bette Midler's benefit function, Hulaween, in October 2006.

 In 2008, Nicks embarked on the Soundstage Sessions tour in the U.S. A video recording of one concert date was released in 2009: Live in Chicago.
 Vanessa Carlton performed as a guest artist.

 Rod Stewart and Nicks co-headlined the Heart & Soul Tour.
 Launched March 20, 2011, in Fort Lauderdale, Florida, the tour united the two singers for a series of arena concerts throughout North America – with performances in New York, Toronto, Los Angeles, Philadelphia, Chicago, Detroit, Tampa, Montreal, and more.

 A solo tour for In Your Dreams began on August 9, 2011, in Denver, Colorado.
 Nicks announced on her July 27 appearance on America's Got Talent that Michael Grimm would be going on tour with her.
 She then continued on an Australian and New Zealand leg of the tour accompanied by Dave Stewart until December 2011.

 Nicks joined Rod Stewart in the summer of 2012 for another leg of the Heart & Soul Tour, and resumed the In Your Dreams tour in June 2012.
 In 2023, she and Billy Joel performed a series of concerts across the United States, beginning with SoFi Stadium outside Los Angeles on March 10.
 This was in conjunction with a solo tour.
 In early 2024, she announced a European leg to the tour, starting in Dublin, Ireland on July 3.